Oscar Shine

 • Successfully represented a CEO in an employment dispute.
 Obtained a seven-figure settlement without having to initiate litigation.

 In his public interest practice, Oscar has represented indigent defendants facing criminal charges in federal court.
-At the height of the COVID-19 outbreak, he worked with the ACLU to assert a class action habeas petition seeking the temporary release of all medically vulnerable people incarcerated at a federal prison in New Jersey.
+At the height of the Covid-19 outbreak, he worked with the ACLU to assert a class action habeas petition seeking the temporary release of all medically vulnerable people incarcerated at a federal prison in New Jersey.
 Oscar also acted as trial counsel in the Eastern District of New York on behalf of an airline passenger alleging racial and national-origin discrimination against the airline.
+Oscar serves on the Lawyers’ Advisory Council of the New York City Urban Debate League, an organization focused on creating equitable access to debate opportunities for students from underserved communities.

 • Duke University School of Law (J.D., 2013)